-Spiritual communion is an integral component of Catholic spirituality, particularly for those unable to physically receive communion during Mass due to illness, travel, or any other circumstances.
-By praying a spiritual communion prayer service instead, believers can still feel close and intimately connected with Christ through spiritual communion prayer—even though some might find its concept abstract; nevertheless, it has numerous profound spiritual advantages.
+Spiritual communion is an integral component of Catholic spirituality, particularly for those unable to physically receive communion during Mass due to illness, travel, or other circumstances.
+By praying a spiritual communion prayer service instead, believers can still feel close and intimately connected with Christ through prayer—even though some might find its concept abstract; nevertheless, it has numerous profound spiritual advantages.

 What Is Spiritual Communion Prayer?